jeremyrickard/prometheus-containercounter/README.md

-# appinsights-containercounter
+# Prometheus Container Counter
-Monitor the Kubernetes API to report counts for containers and report that to Azure Application Insights
+Monitor the Kubernetes API to report counts for containers and report that to Prometheus